RDM (lighting): Compatibility

-Technical Details
+Technical specifications

 RDM Physical layer

 The RDM protocol and the RDM physical layer were designed to be compatible with legacy equipment.
 All compliant legacy DMX512 receivers should be usable in mixed systems with an RDM controller (console) and RDM responders (receivers).
 DMX receivers and RDM responders can be used with a legacy DMX console to form a DMX512 only system.
 From a user’s point of view the system layout is very similar to a DMX system.
 The controller is placed at one end of the main cable segment.
 The cable is run receiver to receiver in a daisy-chain fashion.
 RDM enabled splitters are used the same way DMX splitters would be.
 The far end (the non console or splitter end) of a cable segment should be terminated.

 RDM requires two significant topology changes compared to DMX.
 However, these changes are generally internal to equipment and therefore not seen by the user.

 First, a controller’s (console’s) output is terminated.
 Second, this termination must provide a bias to keep the line in the ‘marking state’ when no driver is enabled.

 The reason for the additional termination is that a network segment will be driven at many points along its length.
 Hence, either end of the segment, if unterminated, will cause reflections.